 Why not solid rhodium jewelry?

-A. The cost of precious metals fluctuates, but it's probably fair to say that the average cost of rhodium over the last couple of decades averages about 10x the cost of 24 carat gold, or 20x the cost of 12 carat gold.
+A. The cost of precious metals fluctuates, but it's probably fair to say that the average cost of rhodium over the last decade averaged about 10x the cost of 24 carat gold, or 20x the cost of 12 carat gold.
 Still interested?

-I understand that it's very hard to work rhodium.
+I understand that it's also very hard to work rhodium and it has a very high melting point.

 Ted Mooney, P.E.
 RET